Schools, colleges and the public

 Academic guest lecture series

 Your secondary school or college can request a live lecture delivered remotely from one of our academics.
 There are sixteen STEM lectures to choose from, covering physics, chemistry, computer science, earth science, materials, and engineering, and aimed at a range of audiences from Year 7 to Year 13.
-See the full list and request a lecture.

 The Great Science Share for Schools